civican/legisinfo/44-1/bills/C-33/bill_text.md

 encourage the collaboration and participation of interested parties in improving railway safety;

-recognize the responsibility of companies to demonstrate, by using safety management systems, **security management systems** and other means at their disposal, that they continuously manage risks related to safety **and security** matters; and
+recognize the responsibility of companies to demonstrate, by using safety management systems, security management systems and other means at their disposal, that they continuously manage risks related to safety and security matters; and

 facilitate a modern, flexible and efficient regulatory scheme that will ensure the continuing enhancement of railway safety.

-> **Explanatory Note**:
-> Relevant portion of section 3:
-> *Existing Text*:
-> > The objectives of this Act are to
-> > promote and provide for the safety and security of the public and personnel, and the protection of property and the environment, in railway operations;
-> > encourage the collaboration and participation of interested parties in improving railway safety and security;
-> > recognize the responsibility of companies to demonstrate, by using safety management systems and other means at their disposal, that they continuously manage risks related to safety matters; and
-> > facilitate a modern, flexible and efficient regulatory scheme that will ensure the continuing enhancement of railway safety and security.

 ### Section 4